iandennismiller/road-safety/Readme.md

 Ian Dennis Miller

-About the author: As a [Graduate Student](http://imiller.utsc.utoronto.ca) at the University of Toronto, Ian studies complex social phenomena - both online (memes, citations) and offline (politics, urban legends, traffic).

 ## Summary

 Toronto pedestrian and cyclist fatality data were collected for the 7-year period of 2009-2015.
 Similar data were collected for comparable cities: New York City, Chicago, Los Angeles, London, Amsterdam, and Copenhagen.
 Yearly *per capita* fatality rates were calculated based on Metro Area populations.